CarlB5475/Fake-Stack-Overflow/README.md

 $ docker compose up -d
 ```

+To access the webite, go to http://localhost:3000.

+To access the database, go to http://localhost:8081.

 To stop running the application, run the following command.
 ```
 $ docker compose down